 What do we know about the ARM IPO?

 In 2020, Softbank announced it would be selling ARM to US Chipmaker NVIDIA, but the $80 billion sale fell through in February 2022 after numerous governments cited competition issues.
 The decision to list ARM instead will likely not be as profitable as its sale to NVIDIA would have been.
-Especially given the turbulent time tech stocks have been having on public markets, rising interest rates and changing monetary policy.
+However, ARM is in talks to bring in Nvidia as an anchor investor for the New York listing, alongside other Big Tech names such as Apple and Amazon.

-The company is seeking an IPO because private investors in the SoftBank-led Vision Fund – who own 25% of ARM – will be able to cash in through an IPO.
+The company was seeking an IPO because private investors in the SoftBank-led Vision Fund – who own 25% of ARM – wanted to be able to cash in through an IPO.
+However, SoftBank has just bought back Vision Fund's 25% ahead of the listing.
 ARM also wants to be able to give stock options as incentives to employees.

 How to trade the ARM IPO

-Once ARM has been listed, you’ll be able to trade its shares in the same way as any other stock on the market.
+You can trade ARM shares in the same way as any other stock on the market.
+Although initially pricing will be set to long only.

 - Open a City Index account, or log in if you’re already a customer